Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Café Alféloas on day eleven of the Portuguese CaminoCafé Alféloas

 The proprietress of this café was extremely friendly and helpful.
 We had a lively conversation with another local (mostly one-sided on her part) regarding the legend of Fátima.
 She was negating the phenomenon, and while everything she said was valid, I did not want to burst the concept.
-It was better to believe and feel the magic of the legend and of the Camino while I was here!
+It was better for me to believe and feel the magic of the legend and of the Camino while I was here!

 After a longer break than planned we set off again, staying to the left at the next, Y-intersection with a cross.
 And lo and behold, another dog was on the north side waiting to escort us out of town!
 We laughed as he trotted along with us as we left Alféloas, then veered off, most likely to wait for the next pilgrim to come along!